Marinos-Sake/pet-booking-api/README.md

 4. **Enhance Error Handling**
    Improve the global `ErrorHandler` to provide clearer, more consistent, and developer-friendly error responses across the API.

+5. **Testing Strategy**
+   Add automated unit and integration tests for core services and controllers (e.g., authentication, booking flow, payment handling) to ensure back-end stability and reliability.
+   Currently, endpoints are being validated with Postman collections as part of manual testing.

 ## 📂 Database Schema